minagishl/postcss-classname-obfuscator/README.md

 # postcss-classname-obfuscator

-> This package is currently in the prototype stage.
+> This package is currently in the prototype stage.<br>
 > We do not recommend downloading this package due to defects.

 This PostCSS plugin replaces CSS class names with hard-to-guess characters.